Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Evaluation

 \subsubsection{\textbf{Baselines}}

-We compare our method \name\ with three categories of baselines including conventional HAR, cross-dataset HAR, and new activity baselines.
+We compare our method \name\ with three categories of baselines: conventional HAR, cross-dataset HAR, and new activity baselines.

-\textbf{(i) Conventional HAR baselines:} \textbf{DCNN~\cite{yang2015deep}} are widely used in the field of human activity recognition for their ability to automatically extract local features from time-series sensor data. \textbf{Transformers~\cite{vaswani2017attention}} utilize self-attention mechanisms to capture long-range dependencies in sensor data.
+\textbf{(i) Conventional HAR baselines:} \textbf{DCNN~\cite{yang2015deep}} is widely used in the field of human activity recognition for their ability to automatically extract local features from time-series sensor data. \textbf{Transformers~\cite{vaswani2017attention}} utilize self-attention mechanisms to capture long-range dependencies in sensor data. \textbf{LIMU-BERT~\cite{xu2021limu}} leverages masked language modeling and self-supervised learning to effectively utilize unlabeled IMU sensor data.

-\textbf{(ii) Cross-dataset HAR baselines:} \textbf{SDMix~\cite{lu2022semantic}} It is a method for cross-domain activity recognition that uses the mixup method that addresses semantic inconsistencies caused by domain gaps. \textbf{UDAHAR~\cite{chang2020systematic}} is a method for cross-dataset activity recognition using domain adaptation. \textbf{UniHAR~\cite{xu2023practically}} is a method for cross-dataset activity recognition.
-It designs physical-informed augmentation methods to improve the cross-dataset HAR performance.
+\textbf{(ii) Cross-dataset HAR baselines:} \textbf{SDMix~\cite{lu2022semantic}} It is a method for cross-domain activity recognition that uses the mixup method that addresses semantic inconsistencies caused by domain gaps. \textbf{UDAHAR~\cite{chang2020systematic}} In our setting, we follow the feature alignment methods UDA paradigm, which aims to minimize the domain gap by explicitly aligning the feature distributions of the source and target domains. \textbf{UniHAR~\cite{xu2023practically}} is a method for cross-dataset activity recognition.
+It designs physical-informed augmentation methods to improve the cross-dataset HAR performance. \textbf{UniMTS~\cite{zhang2024unimtsunifiedpretrainingmotion}} is a unified pre-training framework designed for motion time-series data.

 \textbf{(iii) New activity baselines:} \textbf{DCNN~\cite{yang2015deep}} To adapt it for recognizing new activities, we fine-tune it using a small portion of data from the target dataset. \textbf{Nuactiv~\cite{cheng2013nuactiv}} is a method designed for new activities.
-It predefined activity label-related attributes: actions of a specific part of the body.
+It predefined activity label-related attributes: actions of a specific part of the body. \textbf{UniMTS~\cite{zhang2024unimtsunifiedpretrainingmotion}} is a unified pre-training framework designed for motion time-series data, with zero-shot and few-shot generalization across diverse human activity recognition tasks. \textbf{HARGPT~\cite{ji2024hargpt}} leverages LLMs as zero-shot human activity recognizers by framing sensor-based activity recognition as a natural language processing task.